-Graduate degree programs offered in the College of Business Administration (COBA) are the Master of Business Administration (MBA), Master of Science in Information Systems (MS IS), Master of Science in Human Resource Management (MS HRM), Master of Science in Management and Leadership (MS M&L), and Master of Accounting (MAcc).
-The MBA and the MS in Management and Leadership are available in Stephenville, Waco, Southwest Metroplex (Fort Worth), and Online.
-The MS in Human Resource Management and the MS in Information Systems is offered in Stephenville and Online.
-The Master of Accounting (MAcc) is only offered in Stephenville.
-For more information about business graduate programs, see the COBA website at www.tarleton.edu/coba.
+Graduate degree programs offered in the College of Business (COB) are the Master of Business Administration (MBA), Master of Science in Information Systems (MS-IS), Master of Science in Human Resource Management (MS HRM), Master of Science in Management (MS-M), and Master of Accounting (MACC).
+The MBA is available in Fort Worth and Online.
+The MS-IS, MS-HRM, and the MS-M are offered online only.
+The MACC is offered in Stephenville, Waco, and Fort Worth.

-Policies for graduate programs in the College of Business Administration (COBA) are developed by the COBA Dean, the Dean of the College of Graduate Studies, and the Graduate Council.
-The Dean of the College of Business Administration is responsible for maintaining consistent policies and standards governing graduate programs in business.
-Direct authority for administering the programs rests with the following administrators:
+Policies for graduate programs in the College of Business (COB) are developed by the COB Dean, the Dean of the College of Graduate Studies, and the Graduate Council.
+The Dean of the College of Business is responsible for maintaining consistent policies and standards governing graduate programs in business.
+Direct authority for administering the programs rests with the following administrative units:

-All questions of policies, appeals, and petitions regarding the operation of graduate programs in business should be directed to the Dean of the College of Business Administration and submitted through the appropriate COBA department head.
+All questions of policies, appeals, and petitions regarding the operation of graduate programs in business should be directed to the Dean of the College of Business and submitted through the appropriate COB department head.

 To be granted admission, the applicant must have a bachelor's degree from a regionally accredited US institution or the equivalent from a foreign institution with a grade point average of at least 2.5 on the last 60 hours of credit completed.
-The appliicant must also have submitted GRE or GMAT, if required, scores and have satisfied applicable program prerequisites.
+The applicant must also have submitted GMAT or GRE scores, if required, and have satisfied applicable program prerequisites.
 The applicant will be notified of program prerequisites (leveling requirements), if any, soon after he/she is admitted to the College of Graduate Studies.

-Upon recommendation of the academic advisor and department head and with approval of the Dean of the College of Graduate Studies, a student may transfer up to 12 hours of graduate work completed at another regionally credited institution.
-Because students take the comprehensive examination from Tarleton professors, they should complete core courses at Tarleton.
+Upon recommendation of the respective MBA Program Manager/Specialty Master Programs Manager and department head in which the program is administered and with approval of the Dean of the College of Graduate Studies, a student may transfer up to 12 hours of graduate work completed at another regionally accredited institution.
+For programs that require a comprehensive examinations (in addition to course work or embedded within), students should complete core courses at Tarleton.

 Course work in which no formal grade is given (for example, CR, P, S, U, etc.) is not accepted for transfer credit.
 Credit for course work submitted for transfer from any college or university must be shown in semester credit hours or equated to semester credit hours.
 No academic work completed by correspondence may be applied to graduate degree programs.